busjason/DnD-Notes/The Rise of Vengeance/Adventures/Echoes of Insanity/Echos-of-Insanity.md

 ### 2. Into the Bowels of Evil

 > As you move into the cavern the floor is soft and saturated with moisture.
 You find the terrain difficult to traverse.
-Just a few feet in the ridges below you rumble the cavern shifts the entrance snaps shut and the walls collapse around you.
+All of a sudden you hear a sound like muffled voices booming around you.
+It cries out in as if with a thousand mouths.
+Screams, moans, yelling, and speaking.
+Each voice adding another insane layer to the cacophony around you.
+The ridges below you rumble the cavern shifts the entrance snaps shut and the walls collapse around you.

 CON Save **DC 16**